 When you return to get your permanent veneers on, we’ll remove your temporaries and try on the porcelain veneers.
 If everything meets with expectations we’ll attach them with a permanent bonding agent.

 Porcelain veneers are stronger than composite veneers, so they’ll work better if you’re looking to improve the appearance of several teeth.
 While porcelain teeth will still need to be replaced, they last a lot longer than composite veneers.
 They also don’t stain as much.
 As far as shade goes, custom-designed porcelain veneers can be specified to match any colour or hue.
 The material also reflects light very well, which means they look as natural as your very own teeth.

 Unfortunately, porcelain veneers can’t be used to repair teeth that are badly broken and weak, in which case a crown may be needed to bring the tooth to full strength.
 They also come with a higher price tag than same-day veneers but as they last longer most dentists agree they provide better value in the long run.Though porcelain veneers are more durable than bonding, they can still break if you tend to clench and grind your teeth regularly.

 If you’re looking for the most cost-effective solution, then a composite veneers treatment plan will probably be a good fit.
 However, if you have a severe aesthetic concern, or you’re looking for the most natural and durable treatment solution then porcelain veneers will give you a fantastic result.

-In the first instance, our advice would be to book an appointment with Wayside Dental Practice and we can discuss your individual needs before deciding or why not try a free dental veneers video consultation to discuss options from the comfort of your own home.
+In the first instance, our advice would be to book an appointment with Wayside Dental Practice and we can discuss your individual needs before deciding or why not try a contact us to discuss options from the comfort of your own home.